tmenguy/ha-solcast-solar/README.md

 Manipulation of forecasted values to account for shading is possible by setting dampening factors for hourly or half-hourly periods, and a "hard limit" may be set for over-sized solar arrays where expected generation cannot exceed an inverter maximum rating.
 These two mechanisms are the only ways to manipulate the Solcast forecast data.

-Forecast history is not stored as Home Assistant statistics.
+Forecast history is not stored as Home Assistant statistics, rather is stored in a `json` cache file maintained by the integration.

+> [!NOTE]
+>
+>
+> Solcast have altered their API limits.
+New hobbyist account creators are allowed a maximum of 10 API calls per day.
+Original hobbyist users will retain up to 50 calls per day.

 ## Solcast requirements